hashkat/hashkat/docs/tutorial13.md

       ideological: 1.0
       plain: 1.0
       musical: 1.0
-      humourous: 1.0 # Can be considered the humourousness of the agent type
+      humourous: 1.0
   # Probability that following this agent results in a follow-back
   followback_probability: .44
   hashtag_follow_options:
-    care_about_region: true # does the agent care about where the agent they $
+    care_about_region: true # does the agent care about where the agent they will follow is from?
-    care_about_ideology: true # does the agent care about which ideology the $
+    care_about_ideology: true # does the agent care about the ideology of the agent they will follow?
   rates:
       # Rate for follows from this agent:
       follow: {function: linear, y_intercept: 0.01, slope: 0.001}